wuzengqing001225/wuzengqing001225.github.io/index.md

 ## Biography

 Zengqing Wu is a researcher at The University of Osaka under the supervision of [Prof. Chuan Xiao](https://sites.google.com/site/chuanxiao1983/home).
-He is also a part-time lecturer for the mathematical modeling course at the Computer Center of China Welfare Institute Children's Palace.
+He is also a lecturer for the mathematical modeling course at the Computer Center of China Welfare Institute Children's Palace.
 His main research focus is computational social science, especially the application of large language models in computer simulation.

 <!-- [[Japanese Page](./jp.md)] [[Chinese Page](./cn.md)] -->